Nicolas-Francisco/Final-Reality/README.md

 ---
 - There are only 5 classes of players, which two of them are magical ones (Black Mage and White Mage), and can equip only one weapon at a time.

 - Enemies cannot equip weapons, and the damage inflicted to the players is determined by their attack attribute.

 - The "Tarea 1" Version only modifies the Design and construction of the Characters and Weapons, it is not necessary to implement spells, adverse effects, Double Dispatch nor Inventory.

 - An enemy can attack to a player or another enemy, and a player can attack to an enemy or another player.

 - The Thief can equip swords, knives and bows.
 - The Knight can equip swords, knives and axes.
 - The Engineer can equip axes and bows.
 - The White Mage can only equip staffs.
 - The Black Mage can equip staffs and knives.

+- There are two and only two parties in the controller, one exclusive for the players , and the other one exclusive for the enemies.

+- The game will end in two possible ways: If all the enemies die, the player party wins, and the victory method triggers.
+However, if all the players die, then the enemy party wins, and the gameOver method triggers.